dansylvain/42_libft/README.md

 This will compile the library and create a static library file named libft.a in the project directory.
 ## Dependencies

+My implementation of the "libft" project includes all necessary dependencies within the source code, requiring no additional installations.

 ## Adding "libft" as a Dependency

 To add "libft" as a dependency in your project, follow these steps: